The Instructor Development Course Everything you need to know

 The PADI Instructor Development Course (IDC) is an intense but fun, 2-week course.
 The course is set up in (inter)active workshops, in which you’ll learn by doing instead of listening in a classroom.
 In our experience, this is the best way to prepare yourself for teaching and introducing others to the beautiful world of diving.

-On the first day of the IDC, you will get to meet your fellow IDC candidates and the course directors.
-The course directors will start with a course orientation; a presentation about what you are about to do in the next 2 weeks.
+On the first day, you will get to meet your fellow IDC Candidates and the Course Directors and start with a course orientation; a presentation about what you are about to do in the next 2 weeks.

-After the presentation, it is time to get wet.
-You’ll start in the pool with the 24 skills circuit.
-By doing this on the first day, you’ll know on what level you are and what you might need to work on before the Instructor Examination (IE).
-After this pool session, you’ll take theory exams, also to find out on what level you are and what you need to work on before the IE. The course directors will make sure to get you at level and will help you with the parts that you might be struggling with.
+Then it is time to get wet.
+You’ll with the 24-skill circuit.
+By doing this on the first day, you’ll know what you might need to work on before the Instructor Examination (IE).
+After this pool session, you’ll take theory exams, also to find out what you need to work on before the IE.

-To top of all of this, Buddy Dive Resorts dive shop manager; Augusto will give a presentation about what it is like working in the dive industry.
-The knowledge and experience of our dive shop manager and course director are a very valuable part of the IDC.
+Buddy Dive Resorts’ dive shop Manager; Augusto will give a presentation about what it is like working in the dive industry.
+The knowledge and experience of our dive shop Manager and course director are a very valuable part of the IDC.